Search efforts are underway in Virginia as more than 40 people are unaccounted for after severe flooding - KTVZ

 By Aya Elamroussi, CNN

-Search efforts will continue Thursday for more than 40 people unaccounted after a torrential downpour inundated a rural Virginia county, tearing homes from their foundations and damaging roads and bridges across the region.
+Search efforts continue Thursday for more than 40 people unaccounted for after a torrential downpour inundated a rural Virginia county, tearing homes from their foundations and damaging roads and bridges across the region.

+Phone lines are down in the area, making it very difficult to contact anyone affected by the flooding, Virginia State Police spokesperson Corinne Geller told CNN on Wednesday.

-Buchanan County in the western part of Virginia was soaked with more than 6 inches of water in just a matter of hours Wednesday, causing extensive damage, according to CNN meteorologist Robert Shackelford.
+Six inches of rain in just hours Tuesday caused extensive damage in Buchanan County, in western Virginia, CNN meteorologist Robert Shackelford said.

-“Combined with the fact that the area is mountainous, rainfall is able to collect quickly and dangerous runoff occurred,” Shackelford said.
+“Combined with the fact that the area is mountainous, rainfall is able to collect quickly, and dangerous runoff occurred,” he said.

-In the aftermath, authorities said they were searching for at least 44 people who were not accounted for.
+Authorities were searching for at least 44 people in the aftermath, they said.

+The forecast Thursday and Friday calls for sun, with high temperatures in the lower to mid-80s, ahead of a slight chance of rain Saturday that increases Sunday and Monday, according to the National Weather Service.

-The storm was part of several that lingered over the county as well as the surrounding region including Kentucky, West Virginia and Virginia on Tuesday night.
+The damaging storm was among several that lingered Tuesday night over the county and parts of Kentucky, West Virginia and Virginia.

 Home seen floating away

-Note: Correction: An earlier version of this story misstated when the torrential rain fell.
-It was Tuesday.